-Michigan work comp attorney says you cannot legally be forced back to work, but it’s best to try jobs offered by your employer
+Michigan work comp attorney says you cannot legally be forced back to work after an injury on the job, but it’s best to try jobs offered by your employer

-You can never be forced to back to work after you’ve been hurt on the job.
+You can never be forced back to work after an injury on the job in Michigan.
 But there are things you can do to protect your job and your right to workers compensation benefits.
 Take a look at the frequently asked questions our Michigan work comp attorneys have provided below.

-If you’re being forced back to work, or you want to know about your legal rights, call (855) 221-2667 or fill out our free contact form.
+If you’re being forced back to work after an injury on the job, or you want to know about your legal rights, call (844) 345-0952 or fill out our free contact form.
 You can speak with one of our work comp attorneys now, and there’s no cost or obligation.

-Q. Can I be forced back to work by my employer?
+Q. Can I be forced back to work after an injury on the job?

-A. You can never be forced to back to work beyond the restrictions set by your doctor.
+A. In Michigan, you can never be forced back to work after an injury on the job beyond the restrictions set by your doctor.
 However, it is a good idea to try any job that is offered by your employer.

 Sometimes your employer will offer you a chance to come back to work within your medical restrictions.
 This is known as “favored work” or “reasonable employment.”
 You must attempt this work, or you could forfeit your right to wage loss benefits during any period of refusal.